 Richard Fincher

-He is currently the Vice Chair of the Local Advisory Board at Prince William, with responsibility for working with the 6th Form and the Career team.
-He has been a Trust-appointed governor for three years.
+He has been the Chair of the Local Advisory Board at Prince William School since 2021, with responsibility for working with the Sixth Form and the careers team.
+He has been a Trust-appointed governor since 2012.

 Emma Tansley